adamjlg/payment-gateway-challenge-dotnet/README.md

 ## Run Tests
 From the repository root:

-- Run all tests
+- Run all tests:
   dotnet test

-- Run tests for a specific project dotnet test test/PaymentGateway.Api.Tests/PaymentGateway.Api.Tests.csproj
+- Run tests for a specific project: dotnet test test/PaymentGateway.Api.Tests/PaymentGateway.Api.Tests.csproj

 ## Bank Simulator (optional)
 The API uses an HTTP client to talk to a bank simulator running at http://localhost:8080.
 You can run the simulator with Docker Compose:

-- Start simulator
+- Start simulator:
   docker compose up -d

-- Stop simulator
+- Stop simulator:
   docker compose down

 ## Environment